naufalrahim99-hub/Wireless-Network-Simulation/README.md

 # Wireless-Network-Simulation
-A complete wireless simulation to simulate signal strength, channel interference and signal to noise ratio for a client
+A complete wireless simulation to simulate signal strength, channel interference and signal to noise ratio for a client using ekahau tool